Skip to content

 There can be multiple different requests at the same time on the server and this necessitates the use of a per-request isolation mechanism for the loaded catalogs because we don’t want one user to see a language they didn’t choose because of another user.

-For this we use the exports from wuchale/run-server.
+For this we use the exports from wuchale/load-utils/server.
 And the isolation is done using the AsyncLocalStorage.
 Again, the setup is done in two steps.
 First, inside the loader file, we instruct the catalogs to be loaded and be ready.

 src/locales/loader.js